James-Guo-03/James-Guo-03.github.io/notes.md

 ## Stochastic Differential Equations
 Introduction to stochastic processes, stochastic differential equations, and their applications in Machine learning models and mathematical finance.
 Discusses the solutions to stochastic differential equations and how it can help to find numerical results for PDEs.
-- Class in progress, so the notes will be updated throughout the semester.
 - [Link to Notebook](/files/sdes-notes.pdf)
 - [Link to Problem Set](/files/sdes-hw.pdf)